DO I PRACTICE

 —WHAT MAKES YOU FEEL SAFE?

-The low-light sensory space offers time to practice safety and consent with others.
-Accompanying programs are designed with participants and guest organizers to offer context specific tools for exploring care, conflict, and accountability.
-Visitors are encouraged to bring a partner, friend, accomplice, or feel free to participate solo in the many lounges for play, napping, holistic nervous system health, and reading.
+The low-light sensory space offers time to strategize safety and consent with others.
+Accompanying programs are co-designed with participants and guest organizers to offer context specific tools for exploring care, conflict, and accountability.
+Visitors are encouraged to bring a partner, friend, accomplice, or feel free to participate solo in the many lounges for play, napping, nervous system health, and reading.

 Give & Take Care features a non-circulating library on contamplative arts, queer sexuality, and disability culture.